 What Type of Holy Sites in Zone 1?

-In Zone 1, there are two type of Holy Sites that your alliance needs to capture in order to gain the buffs: Altar and Sanctum.
+In Zone 1, there are two types of Holy Sites that your alliance needs to capture in order to gain the buffs: Altar and Sanctum.
 Capturing them will grant your alliance a small amount of buff that can strengthen your gathering rate, march speed, attack, defense — depending on the type of altar / sanctum your alliance captured.

 What Level of Resource Points in Zone 1?